oaarnikoivu/webdiary/README.md

 ![duration](report/../report-images/duration.png)

 #### Owner
 As was briefly mentioned when discussing the *dateAndTime* attribute, the GSI was made use of to refine results using the index sort key.
-Thus, using the index hash key for the owner maps
+Thus, using the index hash key for the owner maps...

 ![owner](report/../report-images/owner.png)